On $NP \cap coNP$ proof complexity generators: Bounded arithmetic models

-The fact that the construction in \cite{KP-model} works with models of $S^1_2$ implies that ${\mathbf M}'$ preserves all $\Sigma^b_1$ properties of elements of $\mathbf M$ (this uses that the models satisfy the sharply bounded collection principle BB for open $\Sigma^b_1$-formulas, a consequence of $S^1_2$ (cf. \cite{Bus-book,kniha}).
+The fact that the construction in \cite{KP-model} works with models of $S^1_2$ implies that ${\mathbf M}'$ preserves (i.e. will satisfy) all $\Sigma^b_1$ properties of elements of $\mathbf M$ true there (this uses that the models satisfy the sharply bounded collection principle BB for open $\Sigma^b_1$-formulas, a consequence of $S^1_2$ (cf. \cite{Bus-book,kniha}).

 Further it is remarked at the end of \cite{KP-model} that one can arrange that ${\mathbf M}'$ introduces no new lengths into ${\mathbf M}$:

 where $Log({\mathbf M})\ =\ \{|m|\ |\ m \in {\mathbf M}\}$.
 A construction which yields this (with an additional requirement on $\mathbf M$) is the forcing construction underlying \cite[Thm.9.4.2]{kniha}.